United Theological Seminary of the Twin Cities logo

 • Founded in 1962 as an ecumenical graduate school in St. Paul, Minnesota.

-• A leader in social justice, the integration of arts and theology, and interfaith dialogue.
+• Champions social justice, the integration of arts and theology, and interfaith dialogue.

-• Home to the Kaleo Center for Faith, Justice & Social Transformation.
+• Houses the Kaleo Center for Faith, Justice & Social Transformation, a dedicated initiative.

-• Publishes ARTS: The Arts in Religious & Theological Studies, a unique journal dedicated to the intersection of arts and theology.
+• Publishes ARTS: The Arts in Religious & Theological Studies, a journal connecting creativity and faith.

 Timeline